ch1zhang/deopt/README.md

     ├── Q2                    # Contains reference and optimized programs for bugs found by queryFuzz └── Q3                    # Contains the configuration file and results for Q3 in evaluation
 ```

+# Reproduce the sensitivity analysis
+You can copy the `params.json` file from each experiment located in the `./evaluation/Q3/results` folder to the current directory.
+Then execute the command that corresponds to the Datalog engine you target at.